Gary O'Neil: Portsmouth

+In Redknapp's first full season, O'Neil initially started in the midfield position for the first two league matches before finding his playing time, coming from the substitute bench.
+On 7 September 2002, he came on as a 73rd minute substitute and scored his first goal of the season, in a 3-0 win against Gillingham.
+On 23 November 2002, O'Neil scored his second goal of the season, in a 3-1 win against Sheffield Wednesday.
+On 11 January 2003, he scored his third goal of the season, in a 2-1 loss against Sheffield United.
+During the match, O'Neil suffered a hamstring injury and was out for a month.
+But on 22 February 2003, he made his return from injury, coming on as a late substitute, in a 1-0 win against Gillingham.
+O'Neill started 11 league matches, scoring three goals, as Portsmouth won the First Division title and promotion to the Premier League.

-O'Neil was loaned to Walsall at the beginning of the 2003–04 season in order to gain first team experience.
+O'Neil was loaned to Walsall at the beginning of the 2003–04 season in order to gain further first team experience.
 His performances for the Midlands side and Portsmouth's increasing injury problems led to a recall in November 2003.
 He went straight into the starting eleven for his Premier League debut against bottom of the table Leeds United at Fratton Park and scored two goals in a 6–1 win.

-This performance meant that he maintained his place for the next match, away at Fulham, but then had to travel to Dubai to captain England Under 20s in the 2003 FIFA World Youth Championship.
+This performance secured his place for the next match, away at Fulham, however, O’Neil had to travel to Dubai to captain England Under 20s in the 2003 FIFA World Youth Championship.
 Upon his return, O'Neil found that Portsmouth's injury problems had eased and he could not break back into the team for the remainder of the season.